benahm/TestDataFactory/docs/EXAMPLES.md

 ##### Create 100 Accounts with a list of 5 different names

-Create a list of 100 Account sObjects with list of 5 different names that will loop and a same description
+Create a list of 100 Account sObjects while cycling through five different names with the same description
   ```apex
   List<Account> accList = TestDataFactory.createSObjectList('Account', new Map<String,Object>{
     'Name' => new List<String>{'Google','Amazon','Facebook','Apple','Microsoft'},